-15. The method of claim 1, wherein providing the search result set comprises ordering the matching media article and the matching media selection based on one or more criteria comprising a price, a version, video quality, audio quality, a title, a release date, a running time, chapter information, technical details, a format, a peripheral device requirement, number of players, online capability, an actor, a voice actor, a director, a studio, a publisher, a developer, a platform, availability of downloadable content, episode information, a genre, a critic rating, an individualized rating, a parental rating, a description, related content, media artwork, a media still, or a proprietary identification code.
+17. The method of claim 1, wherein providing the search result set comprises ordering the matching media article and the matching media selection based on one or more criteria comprising a price, a version, video quality, audio quality, a title, a release date, a running time, chapter information, technical details, a format, a peripheral device requirement, number of players, online capability, an actor, a voice actor, a director, a studio, a publisher, a developer, a platform, availability of downloadable content, episode information, a genre, a critic rating, an individualized rating, a parental rating, a description, related content, media artwork, a media still, or a proprietary identification code.

-16. The method of claim 1, wherein receiving the search request comprises receiving the search request from an audio/visual display interface in communication with the processor.
+18. The method of claim 1, wherein receiving the search request comprises receiving the search request from one or more of a website in communication with the processor, an audio/visual display interface in communication with the processor, or the article dispensing machine.

-17. The method of claim 1:
+19. The method of claim 1: